quintoandar/hive-metastore-client/examples/README.md

 and to communicate with you Hive metastore server.

-It is necessary to use the client instance with the `with` statement, this guarantees that the connection will automatically open and closed for you.
+It is necessary to use the client instance with the `with` statement, this guarantees that the connection will be automatically opened and closed for you.
 I.g.:
 ```python
 with HiveMetastoreClient(HIVE_HOST, HIVE_PORT) as hive_metastore_client: